-- Demonstrate conceptual knowledge in biomedical field. - Perform basic laboratory techniques in biomedical labs. - Comply with safety regulations and universal precaution. - · Communicate effectively with colleagues and clients. - Solve problems related to discrepancies in test results. - Integrate patient data for evaluation of validity of laboratory test results. - Apply computer technology in clinical laboratory data processing, data reporting and information retrieval. - Maintain strong professional ethics. - Adjust effectively in team working. - · Participate in biomedical research. - Maintain positive attitudes toward life-long learning in the biomedical field.
+- · Demonstrate conceptual knowledge in biomedical field. - · Perform basic laboratory techniques in biomedical labs. - · Comply with safety regulations and universal precaution. - Communicate effectively with colleagues and clients. - · Solve problems related to discrepancies in test results. - · Integrate patient data for evaluation of validity of laboratory test results. - · Apply computer technology in clinical laboratory data processing, data reporting and information retrieval.
+Maintain strong professional ethics. - · Adjust effectively in team working. - · Participate in biomedical research. - · Maintain positive attitudes toward life-long learning in the exist in physician offices, public health laboratories, reference laboratories, research laboratories, and forensic laboratories.

-A biomedical scientist is an individual who performs and evaluates laboratory tests using a variety of methods.
-The results of these tests provide the information needed to diagnose disease or monitor treatment of patients.
-It has been estimated that as much as 60 to 70% of the information used to treat patients comes from the clinical laboratory.
-Most clinical laboratory scientists begin their professional careers working in a laboratory in an acute care or community hospital.
-However, job opportunities also exist in physician offices, public health laboratories, reference laboratories, research laboratories, and forensic laboratories.
 Opportunities for employment exist in industry.
 In this type of setting a biomedical scientist may be involved in research and development for the production of pharmaceuticals, reagents, or other biological products.
 Biomedical Science is appropriate for someone with a strong interest in science who wants a health career with minimal patient contact.
 You should enjoy "hands on" laboratory work.
-You should be a team player who is self-motivated and works well under pressure.
+You should be a team player who is selfmotivated and works well under pressure.
 Additionally, one should have good manual dexterity, good attention to detail and enjoy doing precise work.